torinhuff/first-review-/readme.md

 ## Support and contact details

-_If you have any comments or suggestions please contact Torin Huff at torinhuff@yahoo.com._
+_If you have any comments or suggestions please contact Torin Huff at torinhuff@yahoo.com.
+You can also check out my page here: <https://torinhuff.github.io/first-review-/>

 ## Technologies Used